We have two washing machines and a tumble dryer on the unit. We would ask you supply your own washing powder / liquid for your use.

 The ward pharmacist can discuss this further with you.
 You will always have sufficient medication to go home with.

-Whilst you are receiving care on the Brockington Unit mobile phones can be used.
+Whilst you are receiving care on the Parent and Baby Unit mobile phones can be used.
 However, given that many mobile phone devices now have extended functions, such as camera and video recording capabilities we ask that you are mindful of their use in relation to the confidentiality, dignity and privacy of fellow patients and visitors.
 Equally, ring tones or music played via mobile phones can be disturbing to others and their constant use can be equally disruptive.

 We ask that you adhere to the following guidance :

 - Keep phones on the silent setting.

 - Restrict the use of phones during therapeutic activities.